 Specification Levels.
 The 754-2008 standard describes itself as layered into four Specification Levels.
 To manage complexity, the present standard uses a corresponding structure.
 It deals mainly with Level 1, of mathematical interval theory, and Level 2, the finite set of interval datums in terms of which finite-precision interval computation is defined.
-It has some concern with Level 3, of representations of intervals as data structures; and with Level 4, of interchange encoding in bit strings.
+It has some concern with Level 3, of representations of intervals as data structures; and none with Level 4, of bit strings and memory.